killbill/killbill-adyen-plugin/README.md

 * Change *paymentProviderType* to the type of payment method in the HPP (see [PaymentType.java](https://github.com/killbill/killbill-adyen-plugin/blob/master/src/main/java/org/killbill/billing/plugin/adyen/client/model/PaymentType.java))
 * At this point, no payment has been created in Kill Bill.
 The payment will be recorded when processing the notification

+### Recurring

+For [Adyen's Recurring Functionality](https://docs.adyen.com/display/TD/Recurring+Manual) the following recurring types are provided (see [RecurringType.java](https://github.com/killbill/killbill-adyen-plugin/blob/master/src/main/java/org/killbill/billing/plugin/adyen/client/model/RecurringType.java))
+* `ONECLICK`
+* `RECURRING`

+There are 3 different use cases:

+1. Use Adyen's recurring payments feature with contract `RECURRING`: CVV is not required (it's an implicit `contAuth`)
+2. Use Adyen's recurring payment feature with contract `ONECLICK`: CVV is always required
+3. Use you own card-on-file system + `contAuth` to simulate option 1.
+Instead of providing Adyen's `recurringDetailId` the merchant retrieves stored payment data from it's store and populates the fields like a normal payment request. `contAuth` is needed to turn Adyen's (not needed) validations off.

 Plugin properties
 -----------------